fxhash/fxhash-package/packages/fxhash/README.md

 ## Usage

+You can run all commands via `npx`.

 ```
 npx fxhash <command> [args]
 ```

-You can run all commands via `npx`.
-Alternatively you can also install this package globally on your computer.
+Alternatively you can install the package with `-g` flag to make it globally available in your terminal.

 ```
 npm install -g fxhash